-Symptoms of decreased kidney function, such as fluid buildup or electrolyte imbalance, are more likely to develop with acute kidney injury, regardless of how long the kidney has been malfunctioning.
+- Symptoms of decreased kidney function, such as fluid buildup or electrolyte imbalance, are more likely to develop with acute kidney injury, regardless of how long the kidney has been malfunctioning.
 Symptoms may reflect the actual cause of the kidney problem.

-An obstruction in the urinary tract may cause pain in the side or lower back (flank pain), blood in the urine, or reduced urine output.
+- An obstruction in the urinary tract may cause pain in the side or lower back (flank pain), blood in the urine, or reduced urine output.

-Dehydration may cause extreme thirst; light-headedness or faintness; a weak, rapid pulse; and other symptoms.
+- Dehydration may cause extreme thirst; light-headedness or faintness; a weak, rapid pulse; and other symptoms.

-Symptoms of chronic kidney disease may not develop until very little kidney function remains.
+- Symptoms of chronic kidney disease may not develop until very little kidney function remains.
 Other problems may develop with chronic kidney disease, such as anemia and increased levels of phosphorus in the blood (hyperphosphatemia), along with complications caused by kidney failure.
 These complications often do not develop until kidney disease has been present for some time.

 Most cases of acute kidney injury occur in people who are already in the hospital for other reasons.
 In these people, acute kidney injury is usually diagnosed when routine tests show a sudden increase in creatinine and blood urea nitrogen (BUN) levels.
-A buildup of these waste products in the blood points to a decrease of kidney function.
+A buildup of these waste products in the blood points to a decrease in kidney function.
 Your doctor will compare these levels to previous tests to find out if your kidney problem is acute or chronic.

 An ultrasound of the kidneys also may help determine whether kidney problems are acute or chronic.
 Normal-sized kidneys may be present in either condition, but when both kidneys are smaller than normal, chronic kidney disease is usually the problem.

-Medical Review:E. Gregory Thompson MD - Internal Medicine & Brian D. O'Brien MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Tushar J. Vachharajani MD, FASN, FACP - Nephrology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Tushar J. Vachharajani MD, FASN, FACP - Nephrology